 “The FMB’s latest membership survey reveals that 98 per cent of small builders are seeing prices rise, and they expect this to continue into the autumn.
 That’s why it’s so important that a fair share of materials are getting through to local merchants, and why the FMB has lent its support to calls to put HGV drivers on the shortage occupation list to ease the backlogs in distribution,” Mr Berry said.

 The construction crisis comes together with the government’s plan to “build back better”, and to push forward with efforts to upgrade the energy efficiency of UK homes in order to achieve its climate objectives.

-According to Jonathan Portes, professor of economics at Kings College London, if the government’s projects go ahead, investment in infrastructure will be at its highest sustained level since the 1970s.
-The government is taking advantage of low-interest rates for borrowing to make “hardcore” investments in long-term infrastructure projects, he said.“But to invest physically, you do need to have construction workers on the ground,” Prof Portes added.
+According to Jonathan Portes, professor of economics at Kings College London, if government’s projects go ahead, investment in infrastructure will be at its highest sustained level since the 1970s.
+The government is taking advantage of low interest rates for borrowing to make “hardcore” investments in long-term infrastructure projects, he said.“But to invest physically, you do need to have construction workers on the ground,” Prof Portes added.

 One of the biggest challenges faced by the construction companies is the difficulty to recruit skilled workforce, and also the failure of the Home Office to adjust the immigration system to the needs of industry, he added.
 Many workers, including those from Eastern Europe, are self-employed contractors, a group ill-served by the UK’s new immigration system.